TrevorCharlesMiller/static-site-template/README.md

 ```

 ### GitHub Action
 A simple GitHub action can be setup to build and deploy the site, you will need to set your AWS user's access key and secret key as repository secrets.
+Be sure to configure your S3 bucket name.

 ```
-name: Build and Deploy Website to DEV
+name: Build and Deploy Website to AWS

 on:
   push: